[Holodeck:

 TORRES: Where am I?

-KIM: Outside Holodeck Two.
+KIM: Outside Holodeck two.
 Are you feeling okay?

-TORRES: I have been walking in circles for the past twenty minutes trying
+TORRES: I have been walking in circles for the past twenty minutes

-to get to Engineering.
+trying to get to Engineering.

 NEELIX: Kes, my sweet, you have many wonderful attributes.
 Your sense

-seem to find Kes's quarters.
+can't seem to find Kes's quarters.

 PARIS: I don't suppose anyone here knows the way to the Bridge?

-[Holodeck: Sandrine's]
+- Sandrine's]

 JANEWAY: Let me get this straight.
-This distortion ring has
+This distortion ring has completely

-eventually ended up here right back at deck six.
+up here right back at deck six.

-halfway in between, right?
+is halfway in between, right?

 CHAKOTAY: So?